 As long as you don’t have your heart set on a lot of shopping or churches, I definitely recommend Venice for families!

-Thank you to Sharon from Melbourne Family.
+Thank you to Sharon from Dive Into Malaysia.

 Stockholm surprised us by being one of the most kid-friendly cities we have visited in the world.
 It should definitely be on your bucket list in Europe.